Co-ops at NASA set engineering student on new trajectory08/01/2011

 A love of roller coasters — that's what brought Samantha Bittinger to The University of Akron.

-"I majored in mechanical engineering because I’ve always loved roller coasters and I wanted to learn how to design them," says Bittinger, a senior honors student who plans to graduate in May 2012.
+"I majored in mechanical engineering because I’ve always loved roller coasters and I wanted to learn how to design them," says Bittinger, an honors student.

 Instead, she's now focused on a different kind of ride — one that hurtles much faster and farther through space than any roller coaster.